C-Hemmings/first-website/README.md

 # first-website
-a basic website about the assassins creed franchine
+a basic website about the assassins creed franchise